 Written By Employment Screening Resources (ESR) Employment Screening Resources® (ESR) – a leading, global background check provider – has won the 2018 TekTonic Award from HRO Today Magazine for the firm’s ESR Assured Compliance® system.
 The TekTonic Awards recognize innovation and disruption in the world of HR and recruiting technology.
 ESR’s Assured Compliance® technology …Continue reading "Employment Screening Resources (ESR) Wins 2018 TekTonic Award for Disruptive Background Screening Technology"

-Written By ESR News Blog Editor Thomas Ahearn The U.S. economy added 200,000 jobs in January 2018 while the unemployment rate remained unchanged at 4.1 percent for the fourth consecutive month, according to the jobs report released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).
+Written By ESR News Blog Editor Thomas Ahearn The United States economy added 164,000 jobs in April 2018 while the unemployment rate edged down to 3.9 percent during the month, according to the Employment Situation report released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).
 The jobs report for April 2018 revealed that the number of unemployed …Continue reading "U.S. Economy Adds 164,000 Jobs and Unemployment Rate Falls to 3.9 Percent in April 2018"